Wimbledon winners $100,000 worse off because of Brexit

 Wimbledon prize money will be worth much less to American players this year because of Brexit.

-Venus Williams will play in the ladies' final on Saturday, while Sam Querrey needs to win on Friday to reach the men's final Sunday.

-If either go on to win the singles tournament this weekend, they'll take home $2.8 million each when they convert their prize money back into U.S. dollars.
+Venus Williams will play in the women's final on Saturday.
+If she wins, she'll take home $2.8 million when she converts her prize money back into U.S. dollars.

 Back in 2015, the last tournament before the Brexit vote, champions Serena Williams and Novak Djokovic won the equivalent of $2.9 million.